kuvacode/smartshooter-api/external_api.rst

   Selects a single specific camera.
 The camera is then identified by the ``CameraKey`` field.

+Group
+  Selects all the cameras from a specific group.
+The group is then identified by the ``CameraGroup`` field.

 Mulitple
   Selects a set of specific cameras.
 The set of cameras is then identified by the ``CameraKeys`` field.